kartoza/miniSASS/docs/src/administrator/django-admin.md

         8. **Save**: Save the current record and then get redirected to the Django Admin Table/record list.

-        9. **Save and add another**: Save the current record and then be redirected to a new page to add a new record.
+        9. **Save and add another:** Save the current record and then be redirected to a new page to add a new record.

-        10. **Save and continue editing**: Save the current record while still showing the current record.
+        10. **Save and continue editing:** Save the current record while still showing the current record.

     5. **Filters:** The administrators can filter the user table using the available filters at the right side of the tables.